-&lt;sup>a The figures detailed in the rows titled 'Value' are derived from the scientific literature (and are discussed further in the text of this report) under otherwise optimal conditions for growth and, on occasion, indicate growth and / or toxin production beyond established norms that are specified in the rows titled 'Generally Adopted Control'.
+a The figures detailed in the rows titled 'Value' are derived from the scientific literature (and are discussed further in the text of this report) under otherwise optimal conditions for growth and, on occasion, indicate growth and / or toxin production beyond established norms that are specified in the rows titled 'Generally Adopted Control'.

-&lt;sup>b Calculate equivalent thermal processes using z = 7 for process temperatures below 90°C and z = 10 for process temperatures above 90°C d If using humectants other than sodium chloride or glycerol, lower values of aw may be necessary
+b Calculate equivalent thermal processes using z = 7 for process temperatures below 90°C and z = 10 for process temperatures above 90°C c Ensure that precautions are taken to prevent contamination and growth of microorganisms that could elevate pH e.g. moulds, butyric anaerobes, bacilli d If using humectants other than sodium chloride or glycerol, lower values of aw may be necessary